Poseidon-SV/I-Am-Rich/README.md

 ## Flutter App

-This project is a starting point for a Flutter application.
-And contains code for I AM RICH app
+This project is a starting point for a Flutter application and contains code for I AM RICH app